Manaslu Circuit Trek -15 days

 • All (international and domestic) airport transfers on a tourist vehicle

-• Twin-sharing/double accommodation in a tourist standard hotel in Kathmandu including breakfast
+• Twin-sharing/double accommodation 3 star in Kathmandu including breakfast

 • Twin-sharing guesthouse accommodation during the trek in the Manaslu region

-• All your standard meals during the trek (Breakfast, Lunch, and Dinner) including seasonal fruits
+• All your standard meals during the trek (Breakfast, Lunch, and Dinner) with one hot tea

 • Manaslu Conservation Area Permit (MCAP), Annapurna Conservation Area Permit (ACAP) and Restricted Area fee for trekking